User-generated content: A valuable tool in your branding arsenal

 Customers often see UGC on influencer or content creator accounts, especially those who provide reviews of products and brand experiences.
+That's known as influencer generated content, and it is one type of UGC.
 But UGC can also come from everyday customers who love your brand or products.
 This content will appear under hashtags on social, in product reviews on your third-party sites, and even in comments on your own channels.

 UGC can be an asset to your brand if your customers are saying favorable things about you.
 (Of course, if they are making a public complaint, it can have the opposite effect.)